pulsepointinc/node-release/README.md

 * Update project version to a release version (e.g. ```1.0.0-SNAPSHOT``` -> ```1.0.0```)
 * Run a build
 * Commit and tag project release version
-* Perform any post-release tasks such as maven deployments etc.,
+* Perform any post-release tasks such as artifact/maven deployments etc.,
 * Bump project version to next development interation (e.g. ```1.0.0-SNAPSHOT``` -> ```1.0.1-SNAPSHOT```)
 * Push tag and new development version to git working branch